jason0x43/hacs-hubitat/README.md

 - The app ID of the Maker API instance (the 2, 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)
 - The API access token
+- Optional: An address for the event server to listen on (more about this below); this will be chosen automatically by default
 - Optional: A port for the event server to listen on (more about this below);
   this will be chosen automatically by default
 - Optional: Provide the relative paths to an SSL private key and certificate